 Injections may be used for either diagnosis or treatment.
-There are different types of injection therapy.
+There are several types of injection therapy:

 Steroid injections around the hip and knee

 This can be helpful in the hip joint to calm down inflammation and allow a physiotherapist to work on improving range, core stability and strength around the hip following a hip joint injury.